kevinolega/callcentertrainingtips/_posts/2019-08-31-activities.md

 ## Take This Fun Survey To Improve Your English and Interview Skills

+When I was in grade school, we passed around an item called an "autograph book" it's a notebook with a list of questions where we wrote down our name, address, contact information, favorites, likes, dislikes, and answered a bunch of other questions like "What is love?" and "Who's your crush" and lot's of more questions.
+I think this helped me get used to and even excited to answering different questions about myself.
+When the entire class is done, we read and compared our answers.
+Here are some questions to get you comfortable with talking about yourself.

 [Click here and answer this survey on your notebook](https://callcentertrainingtips.com/answering-surveys-2018/).

 ## Confidence Boosting Activity Using Your Smartphone